Policy Statement of Careers Guidance at The Harefield Academy

 - Term 2 PSHE – Future options for you.
 To include CV writing and University allocation

 - All students in Year 9 attend a presentation from an employer where they hear more about the world of work and pathways to different careers.
-We work with a variety of local and national employers, most recently the NHS
+The Academy works with a variety of local and national employers, most recently the NHS.

 - Term 1 PSHE – Career guidance and exam study skills in preparation for Year 10 Mock exam weeks